ubcyukiny/ubcyukiny/README.md

 ### Hello!
-I am a recent Bachelor of Computer Science graduate from the University of British Columbia.
+I am a computer Science graduate from the University of British Columbia.